 - Students are allowed 2 days for college visits during their junior year and 2 days their senior year.
 Unused days do not carry over.
+Notify the attendance office is you are going on a college visit.

 - College visits are a great way to get a feel for the college atmosphere and colleges want you to come visit.

 - Good times to go:

 - Spring Break

 - Summer Break

 - College Hosted Preview Days

 - Attendance will need the following:

 - A letter from the college on their letterhead stating that your student was on campus for a visit on the date of the absence.
 It must be signed by a college official.